Chengdu: Major sports venues

 The Chengdu Sports Center is located in downtown Chengdu, covering 140 acres and has 42,000 seats.
-As one of the landmarks of Chengdu, it is the first large multipurpose venue in Chengdu that can accommodate sports competitions, trainings, social activities, and performances.
-It is the home stadium of the Chengdu Blades, Chengdu's soccer team.
+As one of Chengdu's landmarks, it is the city's first large multipurpose venue, capable of hosting sports competitions, training, social activities, and performances.
+It is the home stadium of Chengdu's soccer team, the Chengdu Blades.
 The stadium hosted the 2007 FIFA Women's World Cup.

 The Sichuan International Tennis Center, located 16 km away from Chengdu's Shuangliu International Airport, covers an area of 250000 m2.
-It is the largest tennis center in southwest China and the fourth tennis center in China meeting ATP competition standards, after Beijing, Shanghai and Nanjing.
-This center is equipped with 36 standard tennis courts and 11,000 seats.
-Since 2016, the Chengdu Open, an ATP Championship Tour tournament, is held here annually.
+It is the largest tennis center in southwest China and the fourth in China to meet ATP competition standards, after Beijing, Shanghai, and Nanjing.
+This center features 36 standard tennis courts and 11,000 seats.
+Since 2016, the Chengdu Open, an ATP Championship Tour tournament, has been held here annually.

-The Chengdu Goldenport Circuit is a motorsport racetrack that has hosted the A1 Grand Prix, Formula V6 Asia, China Formula 4 Championship and China GT Championship.
+The Chengdu Goldenport Circuit was a motorsport racetrack that hosted the A1 Grand Prix, Formula V6 Asia, China Formula 4 Championship, and China GT Championship from 2007 to 2018.
+It was replaced by the Chengdu Tianfu International Circuit, which opened in 2023.